This documentation is for PKanalix.

 - Automatically generated results and plots to give an immediate feedback.

 Pkanalix uses the dataset format common for all MonolixSuite applications, see here for more details.
 It allows to move your project between applications, for instance export a CA project to Monolix and perform a population analysis with one “click” of a button.
-Based on a dataset, there are two tasks:

 The first main feature of PKanalix is the calculation of the parameters in the Non Compartmental Analysis framework.